Who do you trust?

 Trust Independent PCA

-Get started today by sending your business enquiry.
-PCA is independent of any chemical supplier and bases its analytics on industry process chemistry knowledge and the industrial site’s own data.
-Each chemical treatment is assessed in an impartial, objective manner.
-The founder of PCA has decades of experience in process chemistry technical consulting for multinationals in the Chemical and other industries, such as Minerals & Mining, Pulp & Paper, Metals, Alumina, Food & Beverage.
+Get started today by sending a business enquiry.
+PCA is independent of suppliers and bases its “statistical thinking” on industry process and chemistry knowledge, proven algorithms and, the industrial site’s own data.
+Process parameters, chemicals, equipment and control strategies are assessed in an impartial, objective manner.
+The founder of PCA has decades of experience in process and chemistry technical consulting for multinationals in the Chemical and other industries, such as Minerals & Mining, Pulp & Paper, Metals, Alumina, Food & Beverage, Utilities.
 Work directly with the founder of PCA, not an intermediary.
 Trust in a positive outcome.

 Why Choose PCA

-PCA is independent of chemical suppliers and has no interest in selling a particular chemical treatment.
-That is for the chemical supplier!
-PCA provides objective assessments of process chemistry performance using industry process chemistry knowledge and the industrial site’s own data, rather than data generated by the chemical supplier.
+PCA is independent of suppliers and has no interest in selling chemicals.
+PCA provides objective assessments of process and chemistry performance using industry process knowledge, statistical thinking and the industrial site’s own data.
 Data you are more likely to trust.

-If you are a chemical supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment or control strategy.
-If you are an industrial site, utilise this service to verify, benchmark and improve your process chemistry performance.
+If you are a supplier, utilise this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment, control strategy or equipment.
+If you are an industrial site, utilise this independent service to verify, benchmark and improve your process and chemistry performance.

 You work directly with the founder of PCA, not an intermediary.
-Therefore, you can be assured of getting the best from PCA to ensure the ongoing success of your business.
-For PCA, that means providing your business with an excellent process chemistry analytics service.
+Therefore, you can be assured of the best from PCA to ensure the ongoing success of your business.
+For PCA, that means providing your business with an excellent process and chemistry analytics service.

 The founder has an unique combination of in-depth industry process, chemistry, data analytics and information technology knowledge.
 Based on decades of experience working for multinationals in technical consulting and Research & Development.
 He has worked on industrial process chemistry projects in many international locations, from mine sites in remote jungles, deserts and arctic tundra, to paper & board mills, food & beverage, metals and other industrial sites in less remote locations.